Maureen Charles

 THINGS I LOVE, BESIDES CATS...

-Here are a few of my favorite kid lit and music community things:
+Here are a few of my favorite kid-lit, youth and female empowerment, and music community resources:

 88 Cups of Tea (podcast)